xlevine/Wine-Vivino/README.md

 ## Goal

-**For a given price range and wine category (e.g. red, white), what kind of wine should one be choosing at store if one has only a limited amount of information available (Region, Year, Name)?**
+**For a desired price range and wine robe (e.g. red, white), which characteristics (Region, Year, Name) are most auspicious for choosing a well-rated wine bottle?**

 ## Production and Consumption of Wines in France